lewkoo/dotfiles/README.md

 - github hub tool
 - node-js
 - jetbrains-toolbox and pycharm
-- Mac packages installed with [homebrew][].
-Mac apps installed with [homebrew-cask][] and [mas][].
+- Mac packages installed with [homebrew][https://brew.sh/].
+Mac apps installed with [homebrew-cask][https://github.com/Homebrew/homebrew-cask] and [mas][].
-- Basic Ubuntu packages from both APT and Snap and [ROS](http://wiki.ros.org) setup.
+- Basic Ubuntu packages from both APT and Snap and [ROS](http://wiki.ros.org) setup
-- Useful git aliases.
+- Useful git aliases
 - Optional git commit signing with GPG
 - Roles are unit tested and integration tested by [molecule](https://molecule.readthedocs.io/en/latest/).
-- pluggable.
+- Pluggable.
 Everything is optional.
 Fork this.
 Remove what you don't use.
 Configure what you do use.

 prerequisites
 -------------